How might we reimagine the commuting experience for young professionals taking BART?

 - 78% agreeing that a different color scheme will put them in a better mood

-We had the opportunity to speak with a representative from BART, who recognized the problems that we've brought forth, took some notes down, and gave us some feedbacks on the feasibility of our project.
+We even had the opportunity to speak with a representative from BART, who recognized the problems that we've brought forth, took notes from our project, and gave us some feedbacks on the feasibility of our project.